blynkkk/blynk-library/examples/Export_Demo/myPlant_ESP8266/README.md

 # Troubleshooting

-## RGB indicator problems
+## LED issues

-If you are using NodeMCU, and your RGB led shows wrong colors (or doesn’t light-up at all), it may be possible that your LED is with “common anode”.
-Here is a good picture to explain it :
+If you are using NodeMCU, and your RGB LED shows incorrect colors (or doesn’t light-up at all), there is a chance that your LED is a “common anode” LED as shown on the image below:

 ![RGB](http://bildr.org/blog/wp-content/uploads/2011/01/RGBLEDs2.png)